rahul-kulkarni105/react-grid-feature-flags/README.md

 - **Add New Rows**: Click the "Add Row" button in the custom toolbar to create new entries
 - **Edit Rows**: Double-click on any cell or use the edit button in the actions column to enter edit mode
 - **Save Changes**: Click the checkmark icon to save changes or the X icon to cancel
-- **Delete Rows**: Use the delete button in the actions column to remove rows
+- **Delete Rows**: Use the delete button in the actions column - a confirmation dialog will appear to prevent accidental deletions
 - **Data Persistence**: All changes are managed through TanStack Query with automatic cache updates

 ## Contributing